IBM/db2sock-ibmi/toolkit-parser-json/README.md

 Welcome to db2sock project.
 This 'toolkit' is a dynamically loaded toolkit interface.
 Any JSON/XML parser can be used to call this interface.
 The parser simply includes PaseTool.h, compile with -ltkit400, calls toolkit APIs.
-Warning - current version in project is only a test.
-This is not formal interface.

 ```
 tool_ctor - callbacks for output formating